r0neel/activity-monitor-client/README.md

 * Users should be able to see that their habit is complete as well as their most recent completion streak.

 ## Design & Implementation

+The main idea behind the design of the client side was that it should be a single-page web application with dynamically updating content.

 ### Figma designs